2024 Premier Volleyball League draft

 The 2024 Premier Volleyball League draft was the inaugural rookie draft for the Premier Volleyball League, the top-level women's professional volleyball league in the Philippines, conducted on July 8, 2024 at Novotel Manila Araneta City in Quezon City.

-The draft was held in the middle of the PVL's 2024 season, after the All-Filipino Conference and before the Reinforced Conference.
+The draft was held in the middle of the league's 2024–25 season, after the 2024 All-Filipino Conference and before the Reinforced Conference.
+It is the only draft to be held mid-season as the league transitions to the current June to May calendar.